dwivedi-ritik/youtube-rev/README.md

 from youtube-rev import YoutubeRev y1 = YoutubeRev("17qbqlCgyEg")
 ```
-Return details about video such as type , quality , itag , audio present or not
+Print details about video such as type , quality , itag , audio present or not

 ```python
 y1.formatViewer()